 Here’s a shot of the same leaf after cleaning with water:

-And finally, this is how our fiddle leaf fig plant’s same leaf appears after a coat of coconut oil is applied:
+And finally, this is how our fiddle leaf fig plant’s same leaf appears after applying a coat of coconut oil:

 The immediate aesthetic benefits are obvious.